cambeaudoin/simple_todo/README.md

 # simple_todo
-This is a simple todo app that was built with the mean stack
+This is a simple todo app that was built with the MEAN stack

 It is based off the scotch.io "Single page to-do app" found here:
  -https://scotch.io/tutorials/creating-a-single-page-todo-app-with-node-and-angular